All Episodes

 So if you go out and you say that the Democrats, the Obama campaign and all the others, are hell-bent on destroying the U.S. economy, how many people do you think are going to believe that there are Americans who actually want that to happen?

-Now we we know on our side of the aisle that the Democrats full well they want to control as much of human life as possible in this country, and they want to make sure when they secure their power that they never lose it again.
+Now, we know on our side of the aisle that the Democrats full well They want to control as much of human life as possible in this country, and they want to make sure when they secure their power that they never lose it again But if you go out and tell people they want to destroy the economy, they're a bigger threat than bin Lotti, you're not going to persuade anybody because people don't want to think that about their fellow Americans.

-Besides, you say that about Harry Reed.
+Besides, you say that about Harry Reid, what do people know about Harry Reid?

 Very little, except when they see him on TV, he's this soft-spoken, just trying to help people get along and so forth.

-Doesn't look like somebody that wants to destroy the U.S. economy or change it drastically or harm it greatly.
+He doesn't look like somebody that wants to destroy the U.S. economy or change it drastically or harm it greatly.

-And yet the liberal prescriptions that they're honest about would do exactly that.
+And yet, the liberal prescriptions that they're honest about would do exactly that.

 They want you to become as dependent on government as possible.

-A lot of people just don't want to believe that that's that a whole political party that has that as its objective.
+A lot of people just don't want to believe that that's a whole political party that has that as its objective.

-Even though there are countless examples of Democrats doing everything they can to secure defeat in Iraq and in the war on terror.
+They can't believe that the people of the Democrat Party don't want what's best for America, even though there are countless examples of Democrats doing everything they can to secure defeat in Iraq and in the war on terror.

-Even though it's Democrats who've done everything they can to destroy the Bush presidency, even though it is Democrats who have made up lies, slanderous libeless lies about U.S. military men being rapists and murderers and so forth.
+Even though it is Democrats who have made up lies, slanderous, libelous lies about U.S. military men being rapists and murderers and so forth.

 It is, they hear Democrats talk about raising taxes, but they do it under the guise of getting even with the rich.